 School Menus and Nutrition Information

-Then we are thinking about SPRING . . .
-We begin serving Spring 2014 menus with kid-favorite fruit & yogurt salads, roasted fresh veggies, and lots of healthy whole grains the week of March 3rd.
+MENUSWe are thinking about SPRING . . . and are now serving the Spring 2014 menus with kid-favorite fruit & yogurt salads, roasted fresh veggies, and lots of healthy whole grains.

 Serving dates for each week are listed at the top of the menu.